-

 Part 1 https://goo.gl/maps/BUH3qGTUpXz1H7rQ6

-Taumaranui to Awakino via Ongarue, Aria, Piopio, Pomarangai, Waikawau Beach Tunnel.
+Taumaranui to Awakino via Ongarue, Piopio, Pomarangai road, Waikawau Beach Tunnel.

 The roads today will be a good mix of gravel and sealed.
-There is a scenic detour along the way to visit a rugged west coast beach accessed via (another) tunnel.
+The Pomarangai road is possibly the highlight of the whole ride.
+There's a scenic detour along the way to visit a rugged west coast beach accessed via (another) tunnel.

 I've had to split the route into 2 halves to get google maps to play nicely with following the route.